iotexproject/iotex-docs-gitbook/web3-development/subgraph.md

 ## Introduction

 [The Graph](https://thegraph.com/docs/introduction#what-the-graph-is) is a decentralized protocol for indexing and querying data from blockchains, making it possible to query data that is difficult to query directly.
-In the Graph architexture, [Indexers](https://thegraph.com/docs/introduction#how-the-graph-works) are the primary service provider for data queries: they store and index data, and provide the indexed data as a P2P pay-per-call API service.&#x20;
+In the Graph architecture, [Indexers](https://thegraph.com/docs/introduction#how-the-graph-works) are the primary service provider for data queries: they store and index data, and provide the indexed data as a P2P pay-per-call API service.&#x20;

 To learn more about how The Graph works, we refer yo to the official documentation website: